Review: The Railway Children at the Minack Theatre, Cornwall

 The Railway Children is on at The Minack Theatre until April 14, 2018.
 Tickets start at £10 for adults and £5 for under 16s.
 Check The Minack Theatre’s website for performance time and availability.

-Disclosure: we were invited to review The Railway Children by Cornwall 365 in exchange for coverage on the blog.
+Disclosure: we were invited to review The Railway Children by Cornwall 365 for free in exchange for coverage on the blog.
 All views are my own and those of my family.

 Pin for later